Blog Post

 The site’s east side was clearly built much later than the original west side.
 As a result, the eastern bank is smaller and does not match the specifications of the original ditch and moat, which was roughly 5.5 m deep, 7 m wide at its bottom, and 18 m wide at the top.

-2004 magnetometer survey by Payne and martin – indicating water minerals from the Avon.
+2004 magnetometer survey by Payne and Martin

 Durrington Walls built in a bowl

-If we now add the higher Mesolithic groundwater tables as presented in our hypothesis, as we had shown at the Stonehenge site when the river Avon was 30m more elevated in the Early Mesolithic period.
+If we now add the higher Mesolithic groundwater tables as presented in our hypothesis, as we had shown at the Stonehenge site, when the river Avon was 30m more elevated in the Early Mesolithic period.
 This site (less than three river miles down the road from Stonehenge) becomes a perfect natural harbour, with shallow sides for pulling boats ashore and a 4-metre deep ravine in the centre of the sanctuary.
 Moreover, a northern and western bank would have provided shelter from gales.

-Durrington Walls in the Mesolithic with the water at the same height as we saw in Stonehenge Phase I boat mooring in old car park (98m)
+Durrington Walls in the Mesolithic with the water at the same height as we saw in Stonehenge Phase I boat mooring in old car park (98m) – (The Stonehenge Hoax – Woodhenge)

 Even more impressive is how the landscape reflected the receding shoreline during the Neolithic when the waters receded (as we saw at Stonehenge and The Avenue).
 The present-day minor road runs along the course of the Neolithic shoreline circa 4000 BCE.

 We should not be too surprised by this, as lakeshores and coastlines still have paths along with them today so that we can fully enjoy them.
-There is no reason to believe that prehistoric people did any different 5,000 years ago, and such a path would also have a practical purpose as the shorelines were used as a mooring site.
+There is no reason to believe that prehistoric people did anything different 5,000 years ago, and such a path would also have a practical purpose, as the shorelines were used as a mooring site.
 If we are correct about the road and the mooring points, is it possible to find the same post holes here as we saw in the old car park at Stonehenge?

-Durrington Walls Neolithic Shoreline post holes – moorings
+Durrington Walls Neolithic Shoreline post holes – moorings – (The Stonehenge Hoax – Woodhenge)

 Wainwright, in his excavations of Durrington Walls, discovered lots of them.
 These postholes would make a natural landing area for boats, mooring up for Woodhenge when the waters fell in the Neolithic period.

 Furthermore, the authors of these press releases and reports failed to understand why these posts were eventually removed and backfilled.
-It doesn’t make sense to complete (as they suggest) a third to half the site, then stop and remove all the posts you planted if it’s for ‘ceremonial’ reasons unless the posts were there for a more practical purpose, as a windbreak for the harbour.
+It doesn’t make sense to complete (as they suggest) a third to half the site, then stop and remove all the posts you planted if it’s for ‘ceremonial’ reasons, unless the posts were there for a more practical purpose, as a windbreak for the harbour.
 This would logically result in them ‘slowly’ disappearing over a few decades through rot and removal.

 MPP's model of Durrington Walls showing the internal ditches and springs within